 Under the rules that govern brokers who have record ownership of shares that are held in "street name" for their clients, the beneficial owners of the shares, brokers have discretion to vote these shares on routine matters but not on non-routine matters.
 If you hold common stock through a broker and you have not given voting instructions to the broker, the broker will be prevented from voting shares on non-routine matters, resulting in a "broker non-vote."
 Thus, if you do not otherwise instruct your broker, the broker may turn in a proxy card voting your shares on routine matters but expressly instructing that the broker is NOT voting on non-routine matters.
 Ratification of our independent registered public accounting firm (Proposal II) contained in this Proxy Statement is considered a routine matter.
-However, Proposal I and Proposal III are considered non-routine matters.
+However, Proposals I, III, IV and V are considered non-routine matters.

-Brokers do not have discretionary authority to vote on the election of directors (Proposal I) or the approval of the amendment and restatement of the 2013 Plan (Proposal III), so it is very important that you instruct your broker how to vote with respect to these proposals.
+Brokers do not have discretionary authority to vote on the non-routine matters, so it is very important that you instruct your broker how to vote with respect to these proposals.